 James E. Robison Professor of Business Administration

-Koehn consults with many companies and speaks frequently before business leaders on a range of issues including leading in turbulent times and visionary entrepreneurs.
+Koehn consults with many companies and speaks frequently at the World Economic Forum in Davos, the Aspen Institute Ideas Festival and the World Business Forum.
 She has appeared on "American Experience," "Good Morning America," Bloomberg Televison, CNBC's "Moneywheel," "The NewsHour," A&E's "Biography," CNN's "Money Line" and many other television programs.
-She writes regularly for the New York Times, the Washington Post and the Harvard Business Review Online and is a frequent commentator on National Public Radio and the BBC.
+She writes regularly for the New York Times, the Washington Post, Huffington Post, and the Harvard Business Review Online and is a regular commentator on National Public Radio and the BBC.
 In 2012, Poets and Quants ranked Koehn as one of the World’s 50 Best Business School Professors.

 Before coming to HBS, Koehn was a member of Harvard University's Faculty of Arts and Sciences for seven years, first as a graduate student in history and then as a lecturer in the History and Literature concentration and the Department of Economics.
 A Phi Beta Kappa graduate of Stanford University, Koehn earned a Master of Public Policy from Harvard's Kennedy School of Government before taking her MA and PhD in History from Harvard.

 Koehn lives outside Boston and is an avid equestrian.